honkiko/qperf-plot/README.md

 ## Contribution
-It works but it's only work of an hour.
-I hope it to be more powerful in future.
+It simply works but I hope it to be more powerful in future.

 Issues and Pull-Requests are welcome.